ryantd42/NY-Legislative-Git/2023/A2878A-2023/bill.md

  into one proceeding a motion to vacate judgments imposed by distinct  or multiple criminal courts; or
-  (j)  The  judgment is a conviction for [a class A or unclassified] ANY misdemeanor entered prior to the effective date of this  paragraph  [and satisfies  the  ground  prescribed in paragraph (h) of this subdivision] THAT RESULTED IN ONGOING COLLATERAL CONSEQUENCES, INCLUDING POTENTIAL OR ACTUAL IMMIGRATION CONSEQUENCES.
-There shall be a  rebuttable  presump- tion  that  a  conviction  by  plea  to such an offense was not knowing, voluntary and intelligent, [based on  ongoing  collateral  consequences, including  potential  or actual immigration consequences, and there] AND THUS RENDERED THE PLEA CONSTITUTIONALLY DEFECTIVE PURSUANT TO  PARAGRAPH (H) OF THIS SUBDIVISION.
-THERE shall be a rebuttable presumption that a conviction  by  verdict TO SUCH AN OFFENSE constitutes cruel and unusual punishment under section five of article one of the  state  constitution based  on  such  consequences  AND  THUS  RENDERED THE VERDICT CONSTITU- TIONALLY DEFECTIVE PURSUANT TO PARAGRAPH (H) OF THIS SUBDIVISION; or (J-1) THE JUDGMENT IS A CONVICTION FOR A CLASS D OR E  FELONY  ENTERED PRIOR  TO  THE  EFFECTIVE  DATE OF THIS PARAGRAPH FOR WHICH THE SENTENCE IMPOSED WAS ONE YEAR, AND SUCH SENTENCE RESULTED IN  ONGOING  COLLATERAL
+  (j)  The  judgment is a conviction for [a class A or unclassified] ANY misdemeanor entered prior to the effective date of  this  paragraph  and satisfies  the  ground  prescribed in paragraph (h) of this subdivision.
+ There shall be a rebuttable presumption that a  conviction  by  plea  to such  an  offense  was  not knowing, voluntary and intelligent, based on ongoing collateral consequences, including  potential  or  actual  immi- gration consequences, and there shall be a rebuttable presumption that a conviction  by  verdict  constitutes  cruel and unusual punishment under section five of article one of the  state  constitution  based  on  such consequences; or
+  (k)  The  judgment occurred prior to the effective date of the laws of two thousand [twenty-one] TWENTY-THREE that amended this  paragraph  and is  a  conviction  for an offense as defined in [subparagraphs] SUBPARA- GRAPH (i), (ii), (iii) or (iv) of paragraph (k) of subdivision three  of section  160.50  of this part, OR A MISDEMEANOR UNDER THE FORMER ARTICLE TWO HUNDRED TWENTY-ONE OF THE PENAL LAW, in which case the  court  shall presume  that  a  conviction by plea for the aforementioned offenses was not knowing, voluntary and intelligent  if  it  has  severe  or  ongoing
- A. 2878  4
+ A. 2878--A  4

- CONSEQUENCES,  INCLUDING  POTENTIAL  OR ACTUAL IMMIGRATION CONSEQUENCES.
- THERE SHALL BE A REBUTTABLE PRESUMPTION THAT A  CONVICTION  BY  PLEA  TO SUCH  AN  OFFENSE  WAS  NOT KNOWING, VOLUNTARY AND INTELLIGENT, AND THUS RENDERED  THE  PLEA CONSTITUTIONALLY DEFECTIVE PURSUANT TO PARAGRAPH (H) OF THIS SUBDIVISION.
-THERE SHALL BE  A  REBUTTABLE  PRESUMPTION  THAT  A CONVICTION  BY  VERDICT TO SUCH AN OFFENSE CONSTITUTES CRUEL AND UNUSUAL PUNISHMENT UNDER SECTION FIVE OF ARTICLE ONE OF THE  STATE  CONSTITUTION BASED  ON  SUCH  CONSEQUENCES,  AND  THUS RENDERED THE VERDICT CONSTITU- TIONALLY DEFECTIVE PURSUANT TO PARAGRAPH (H) OF THIS SUBDIVISION; OR (k) The judgment occurred prior to the effective date of the  laws  of two  thousand  [twenty-one] TWENTY-THREE that amended this paragraph and is a conviction for an offense as defined  in  [subparagraphs]  SUBPARA- GRAPH  (i), (ii), (iii) or (iv) of paragraph (k) of subdivision three of section 160.50 of this part, OR A MISDEMEANOR UNDER THE  FORMER  ARTICLE TWO  HUNDRED  TWENTY-ONE OF THE PENAL LAW, in which case the court shall presume that a conviction by plea for the  aforementioned  offenses  was not  knowing,  voluntary  and  intelligent  if  it has severe or ongoing consequences, including but not limited to  potential  or  actual  immi- gration consequences, and shall presume that a conviction by verdict for the  aforementioned  offenses  constitutes  cruel and unusual punishment under section five of article one of the state  constitution,  based  on those consequences.
-The people may rebut these presumptions[.]; OR (L)  ANY  OFFENSE IN THE STATE OF NEW YORK THAT AN INTERMEDIATE APPEL- LATE COURT, COURT OF APPEALS, OR UNITED STATES FEDERAL COURT HAS  DEEMED IN  VIOLATION OF THE CONSTITUTION OF THIS STATE OR OF THE UNITED STATES, OR ANY OTHER RIGHT UNDER STATE OR FEDERAL LAW.
+ consequences,  including  but  not  limited to potential or actual immi- gration consequences, and shall presume that a conviction by verdict for the aforementioned offenses constitutes  cruel  and  unusual  punishment under  section  five  of article one of the state constitution, based on those consequences.
+The people may rebut these presumptions[.]; OR (L) ANY OFFENSE IN THE STATE OF NEW YORK THAT AN  INTERMEDIATE  APPEL- LATE COURT, COURT OF APPEALS, OR UNITED STATES FEDERAL COURT WITH JURIS- DICTION  OVER  NEW  YORK STATE LAW ISSUES HAS DEEMED IN VIOLATION OF THE CONSTITUTION OF THIS STATE OR OF THE UNITED STATES, OR ANY  OTHER  RIGHT UNDER STATE OR FEDERAL LAW.
   2. Notwithstanding the provisions of subdivision one, the court [must] MAY deny a motion to vacate a judgment when:
   (a)  The  ground or issue raised upon the motion was previously deter- mined on the merits upon an appeal from the judgment, unless  since  the time  of  such  appellate  determination  there has been a retroactively effective change in the law controlling such issue.
 HOWEVER, IF  ALL  OF THE  EVIDENCE  CURRENTLY BEFORE THE COURT WAS NOT DULY CONSIDERED PREVI- OUSLY BY THE COURT, THE COURT SHALL GRANT THE MOTION OR ORDER THE  HEAR- ING; or
   (b)  The judgment is, at the time of the motion, appealable or pending on appeal, and sufficient facts appear on the record with respect to the ground or issue raised upon the motion to permit adequate review thereof upon such an appeal unless the issue raised upon such motion is ineffec- tive assistance of counsel.
 This paragraph shall not apply to  a  motion under paragraph (i), (J), (K) OR (L) of subdivision one of this section;
  or
   (c) [Although sufficient facts appear on the record of the proceedings underlying  the  judgment to have permitted, upon appeal from such judg- ment, adequate review of the ground or issue raised upon the motion,  no such appellate review or determination occurred owing to the defendant's unjustifiable failure to take or perfect an appeal during the prescribed period  or  to  his or her unjustifiable failure to raise such ground or issue upon an appeal actually perfected by him or her unless  the  issue raised upon such motion is ineffective assistance of counsel; or (d)]  The ground or issue raised relates solely to the validity of the sentence and not to the validity of the conviction.
 IN  SUCH  CASE,  THE COURT SHALL DEEM THE MOTION TO HAVE BEEN MADE PURSUANT TO SECTION 440.20 OF THIS ARTICLE.
   [3.
 Notwithstanding  the provisions of subdivision one, the court may deny a motion to vacate a judgment when:
- A. 2878  5

   (a) Although facts in support of the ground or issue raised  upon  the motion  could with due diligence by the defendant have readily been made to appear on the record in a manner providing adequate basis for  review of  such ground or issue upon an appeal from the judgment, the defendant unjustifiably failed to adduce such matter prior  to  sentence  and  the ground or issue in question was not subsequently determined upon appeal.
  This  paragraph does not apply to a motion based upon deprivation of the right to counsel at the trial or upon failure  of  the  trial  court  to advise  the  defendant of such right, or to a motion under paragraph (i) of subdivision one of this section; or
   (b) The ground or issue raised upon the motion was  previously  deter- mined on the merits upon a prior motion or proceeding in a court of this state,  other  than  an  appeal  from  the judgment, or upon a motion or proceeding in a federal court; unless since the time  of  such  determi- nation  there  has  been  a  retroactively  effective  change in the law controlling such issue; or
+ A. 2878--A  5

   (c) Upon a previous motion made pursuant to this section, the  defend- ant was in a position adequately to raise the ground or issue underlying the present motion but did not do so.]
   (D)  Although  the  court may deny the motion under any of the circum- stances specified in this subdivision, in the interest  of  justice  and for  good cause shown it may in its discretion grant the motion if it is otherwise meritorious and vacate the judgment.
   [4.]
 3. If the court grants the motion, it must, except as provided in subdivision [five] FOUR or [six] FIVE of this section, vacate the  judg- ment, and must EITHER:
   (A) dismiss AND SEAL the accusatory instrument, or (B) order a new trial, or
   (C) take such other action as is appropriate in the circumstances.
   [5.]
 4. Upon  granting  the motion upon the ground, as prescribed in paragraph (g) of subdivision one, that newly discovered evidence creates a probability that had such evidence been  received  at  the  trial  the verdict  would  have been more favorable to the [defendant] APPLICANT in that the conviction would have been for a lesser offense  than  the  one contained in the verdict, the court may either:
   (a) Vacate the judgment and order a new trial; or (b) With the consent of the people, modify the judgment by reducing it to  one  of  conviction for such lesser offense.
 In such case, the court must re-sentence the [defendant] APPLICANT accordingly.
   [6.]
 5. If the court grants a motion under [paragraph  (i)  or]  para- graph  [(k)]  (H),  (I),  (J),  (K)  OR  (L)  of subdivision one of this section, it must vacate the judgment [and] ON THE  MERITS,  dismiss  the accusatory  instrument,  SEAL THE JUDGMENT, and may take such additional action as is appropriate in the circumstances.
 [In the case of a  motion granted  under  paragraph  (i)  of  subdivision one of this section, the court must vacate the judgment on the  merits  because  the  defendant's participation  in  the  offense  was a result of having been a victim of trafficking.
   7.]
-6. Upon  a new trial resulting from an order vacating a judgment pursuant to this section, the indictment is deemed to  contain  all  the counts  and to charge all the offenses which it contained and charged at the time the previous trial was commenced,  regardless  of  whether  any count was dismissed by the court in the course of such trial, except (a) those upon or of which the [defendant] APPLICANT was acquitted or deemed to  have  been  acquitted, and (b) those dismissed by the order vacating the judgment, and (c) those previously dismissed by an  appellate  court
+6. Upon a new trial resulting from an order  vacating  a  judgment pursuant  to  this  section, the indictment is deemed to contain all the counts and to charge all the offenses which it contained and charged  at the  time  the  previous  trial was commenced, regardless of whether any count was dismissed by the court in the course of such trial, except (a) those upon or of which the [defendant] APPLICANT was acquitted or deemed to have been acquitted, and (b) those dismissed by  the  order  vacating the  judgment,  and (c) those previously dismissed by an appellate court upon an appeal from the judgment, or by any court upon a previous  post- judgment motion.
- A. 2878  6

- upon  an appeal from the judgment, or by any court upon a previous post- judgment motion.
   [8.]
 7. Upon  an order which vacates a judgment based upon a plea of guilty to an accusatory instrument or a part thereof, but which does not